 The Wastewater Treatment Division includes the operation of the County's three wastewater treatment facilities, three wastewater facilities for the Spotsylvania County School Board, and composting operations.

 The Water Production and Quality Division includes the operation and maintenance of three dams and reservoirs, two river intakes, and two water treatment plants that provide water to Spotsylvania County and the City of Fredericksburg, and oversight of the Water Demand Management Program.

 Engineering & Construction

-The Field Services Division operates and maintains the County's water and sewage transmission system.
+The Operations and Maintenance Division operates and maintains the County's water and sewage transmission system.
 The system consists of more than 1,200 miles of water and sewer mains, laterals, and appurtenances.
-The division maintains 49 sewage pump stations and identifies and corrects defects and other conditions that may allow extraneous water to enter the sewerage system.
-In addition, this division is responsible for underground water and sewer line locations.
+The division maintains 47 sewage pump stations and identifies and corrects defects and other conditions that may allow extraneous water to enter the sewerage system.
+In addition, this division is responsible for the maintenance of two water treatment facilities and three wastewater treatment facilities as well as underground water and sewer line locations.

-The Laboratory Division is charged with providing laboratory testing for the department's other divisions, as well as for the City of Fredericksburg and the Spotsylvania County School Board.
+The Laboratory Services Division is charged with providing laboratory testing for the department's other divisions, as well as for the City of Fredericksburg and the Spotsylvania County School Board.
 The laboratory is certified by the Division of Consolidated Laboratory Services (DCLS) for drinking water analysis under federal and Virginia Safe Drinking Water Program (SDWP) regulations.
 The laboratory is certified for wastewater testing under the Virginia Environmental Laboratory Accreditation Program (VELAP).
-The laboratory operates 365 days per year, is staffed by five employees and provides permit and regulatory compliance, as well as operations testing for water, wastewater, solid waste, and storm water.
+The laboratory operates 365 days per year, is staffed by five employees, and provides permit and regulatory compliance, as well as operations testing for water, wastewater, solid waste, and stormwater.